shiv248/LangGraphPy-x-ReactJS/README.md

 `./start-local.sh --backend --build`.
 Check out more info below!

 ## Background
-As _LangGraph_ develops there would be a need to establish what is an optimal way approaching a seamless interaction between _LangGraph_ and any frontend framework.
-A key aspect to UI in a chat setting with LLMs is seeing that the bot is _Actively_ working on the response you sent it.
-Acknowledgement, be it a visual aid such as a spinner, a toast, a status bar, or streaming the tokens as they are being generated.
-This is a playground template to merge core concepts between frontend and backend to give a great user experience for someone who doesn't have technical knowledge of LLMs and their limitations.
+As _LangGraph_ develops, there will be a need to establish the optimal way to approach a seamless interaction between _LangGraph_ and any frontend framework.
+A key aspect of UI in a chat setting with LLMs is ensuring that the bot is _Actively_ working on the response you sent it.
+Acknowledgement can take various forms, such as a visual aid like a spinner, a toast, a status/progress bar, or streaming the tokens as they are being generated.
+This is a template designed to merge core concepts between frontend and backend to provide a great  user experience for someone who doesn't have technical knowledge of LLMs and their limitations.

-I found great success with going the streaming approach to represent the LLM acknowledged my message and is generating a response.
-I used WebSockets to handle the connection/communication between frontend and backend which allowed easy integration of _LangChain_'s [asynchronous streaming events](https://python.langchain.com/docs/how_to/streaming/#using-stream-events) and _React_'s useEffect hook to facilitate waiting for response from bot and actively streaming the tokens as they are being generated.
-I tried to make it as simple and documented as I thought was necessary for anyone to just clone, start, and get going on this project with a drop in replacement for your LangGraph runnable in `graph.py` and really only needing `useWebSocket.ts` implementation for any frontend.
+I found great success with the streaming approach to indicate that the LLM acknowledged my message and is generating a response.
+I used WebSockets to handle the connection and communication between the frontend and backend, which allowed for easy integration of _LangChain_'s [asynchronous streaming events](https://python.langchain.com/docs/how_to/streaming/#using-stream-events) and _React_'s useEffect hook.
+This setup allows the application to wait for responses from the bot while simultaneously streaming the tokens as they are generated.
+I aimed to make it as simple and well-documented as possible for anyone to clone, start, and get going on this project, including a drop-in replacement for your LangGraph runnable in `graph.py`, and only needing the `useWebSocket.ts` implementation for any frontend.

 ## Project Overview
 ```